gnosis/dx-docs/source/ERC20-pool-for-MGN.md

 # ERC20 pooling contract for MGN

+### *Disclaimer*
+*Please note that due to the mechanism design of the DutchX MGN Pool, it is expected that when participating in the DutchX MGN Pool the remaining number of the deposited tokens, which may be reclaimed following the end of the trading period, will be significantly lower than the initially deposited number of tokens and may in fact be nil (0).
+It is therefore advised to only participate in the DutchX MGN Pool, if one wishes to accrue MGN and values such accrued MGN sufficiently high to justify the significant risk of losing all tokens initially deposited into the DutchX MGN Pool.*

 ### Purpose of the contract
 The MGN pooling contract works on top of the DutchX trading protocol.
 The purpose is for anyone to be able to participate easily in trades on the DutchX in order to generate Magnolia.
 Users may participate in this pool with their funds, which they will reiceve back at the end of the trading period (or more precisely: the value of their deposit at the end of the pooling period, which may have increased or decreased).